ethereum-mining/ethminer/API_DOCUMENTATION.md

 * An error if the index is out of bounds **or if the index corresponds to the currently active connection**
 * A success message.
 In such case you can later reissue [miner_getconnections](#miner_getconnections) method to check the connection has been effectively removed.

-**Please note** This method changes the runtime behavior only.
+**Please note** that this method changes the runtime behavior only.
 If you restart ethminer from a batch file the removed connection will become again again available if provided in the `-P` arguments list.

 ### miner_getscrambleinfo